TWILIGHTCLOUDCODERZ/DataPalooza/README.md

 Run the Server:Execute the following command to start your Node.js server:
 <BR>
 ### `node app.js`
 Access the Application from Browser:Open your web browser and navigate to http://localhost:3000.
-This assumes that your server is running on the default port 3000, as specified in your code.
+This assumes that your server is running on the default port 3000, as specified in  code.